krakenjs/anemone-machina/README.md

 ```

 ###### Server options spec
-Pass in a JavaScript object as options to the react-engine's [server engine create method](#setup-in-an-express-app).
+Pass in a JavaScript object as options to the anemone-machina's [server engine create method](#setup-in-an-express-app).
 The options object should contain the mandatory `routes` property with the route definition.

 Additionally, it can contain the following **optional** properties,